-Laurie Kelly will begin her second season as the head coach of the Gustavus women’s basketball team in 2013-14.
-Kelly, a 1993 graduate of the University of St. Thomas with a major in speech communications, replaces Mickey Haller, who resigned in March after serving as the head coach for 12 years.
-Kelly comes to Gustavus from Northern Arizona University in Flagstaff, where she has directed the Division I Lumberjacks for nine seasons.
+Laurie Kelly will begin her fifth season as the head coach of the Gustavus women’s basketball team in 2016-17.
+Kelly, a 1993 graduate of the University of St. Thomas with a degree in speech communications, came to Gustavus from Northern Arizona University in Flagstaff, where she directed the Division I Lumberjacks for nine seasons.

-Under Kelly’s direction, the 2012-13 Gusties went 14-8 in the MIAC, finishing sixth in the conference standings.
-In the team’s 13th appearance in the MIAC Playoffs, Gustavus was eliminated in the first round by Saint Mary’s 76-69.
-The Gusties finished 15-11 overall, reaching the 15-win mark for the eighth consecutive season.
-Senior Abby Rothenbuehler (North Mankato, Minn.) and first-year Karina Schroeder (Lake Crystal, Minn.) were featured in the MIAC’s Post-Season Awards.
-Rothenbuehler earned a spot on the All-Conference Team, while Schroeder was placed on the All-Rookie Team.
-Rothenbuehler scored a career-best 327 points to lead Gustavus with a 12.6 points per game scoring average.
-She shot 48.3-percent from the field and brought down a total of 213 rebounds (8.2 rpg).
-Rothenbuehler finishes her career the program’s all-time leader in blocked shots with 121.
-A Rochester, Minnesota, native, Kelly made a quick ascent through the Division II and I coaching ranks after a record setting Division III playing career at the University of St. Thomas in the early `90s.
+A Rochester, Minnesota, native, Kelly made a quick ascent through the Division II and I coaching ranks after record setting Division III playing career at the University of St. Thomas in the early `90s.
 In the past nine years at Northern Arizona, she has compiled the most wins in the program’s history (117), while also directing the team to its first-ever Big Sky Conference tournament title and NCAA tournament bid in the 2005-06 season.
 During Kelly’s tenure, the Lumberjacks advanced to the Big Sky tournament six times with two appearances in the championship game (2006, 2007), and her teams have registered two of the three 20-win seasons in the program’s history.

 Prior to her position at Northern Arizona, Kelly coached at Binghamton University in New York and built the Bearcats into one of the top Division II programs in the country before helping the institution transition to a Division I program in 2001-02.
 In that first year of Division I competition, Kelly directed the team to a 19-9 record and a second-place finish in the America East Conference.
 During her five years at Binghamton, Kelly compiled a record of 94-22, including a mark of 75-13 in the program’s final three years at the Division II level, and her squads won New England Collegiate Conference (NECC) titles in 1999 and 2000 and Eastern Collegiate Athletic Conference (ECAC) titles in 2000 and 2001.
 She was named ECAC Coach of the Year in 2000 and New York State Coach of the Year in 2002.
 Kelly started her collegiate coaching career as the graduate assistant coach at Minnesota State University, Mankato from 1996 to 1998.
 While she was at Minnesota State, Mankato she earned a master’s degree in physical education with an emphasis in sports administration.